.

 Does Cannabis Have a Place in Psychotherapy?

 Under certain circumstances, psychotherapy and medications are used to achieve better patient outcomes.
 But do weed and therapy go hand in hand?
 No studies have sought to determine how cannabis impacts the success of psychotherapy sessions.
 However, many people experiencing various health conditions use cannabis to experience the plant’s holistic benefits.
 Researchers have found that some cannabis users would expect cannabis-assisted psychotherapy[20] to help them deal with depression.
 The same expectations could be true for anxiety.
-In any case, it’s clear that a demand exists for cannabis in psychotherapy.
+In any case, it’s clear that using cannabis in psychotherapy is in demand among some people.

 The Future of Cannabis-Assisted Psychotherapy

 Is there a place for marijuana in psychotherapy?
 As psychedelic-assisted psychotherapy starts to edge its way into the mainstream, we could see cannabis used in a similar context in the future.
 Right now, the herb remains understudied.
-Researchers are just getting to grips with how certain molecules influence human neurochemistry, and how they might synergise.
+Researchers are just getting to grips with how certain molecules influence human neurochemistry, and how they might help to improve some conditions.
 As we continue to uncover the vast chemical complexity of the cannabis plant, we could find more molecules fit for cannabis-assisted therapy.

 Cannabis Can Help, But Shouldn’t Be A Crutch